luiz-ragazzi/DataFin/README.md

 ## Using the APP
 The Database file and the input example text (instruments.txt) are included in the project.
-To use this project, you'll need `Python` and `Git` installed on your machine.

 1. Clone the repository:
    ```sh